jgoyette-booth/Final_Project/README.md

 3 files.
 Deck, main jupyter notebook and the SQL file.
 The SQL portion was completely seperated from the main file but goes in #5 on the main file for continuity purposes.

-U.S. Personal Savings Rate Analysis — Post-COVID Macro Study
+U.S. Personal Savings Rate Analysis: Post-COVID Macro Study

 Overview
 This project analyzes how U.S. personal savings rates have shifted since the COVID-19 pandemic and identifies which macroeconomic conditions are most associated with Americans saving more or less.
 The analysis is designed for everyday consumers and personal finance advisors, no economics background required.